revisionism/D2RejoinAHK/README.md

 # D2RejoinAHK
 Quick script to save/exit and rejoin game in D2 (singleplayer).

-Download DiabloRejoin.ahk > Run the file; farm LK runes!
+Download DiabloRejoin.ahk > Run the file AS ADMIN; farm LK runes!

 Default hotkey = CTRL+Z (ctrl=^ in the code)